 Getting to the city center from the airport is easy.
 We took a tram toward York Place and got off on Princes Street, which is within walking distance to the Old Town.
 You buy the ticket right before you board.
 Just follow the signs at the airport.
 If you’d rather prebook something and take the worry out of your transfers to/from Edinburgh Airport check out this affordable bus ticket.

 Day 1 in Edinburgh

 After checking into our excellent Airbnb (I’ll share more info below) right on the Royal Mile, which runs through the heart of Edinburgh’s Old Town, we made our way to some much-needed food.

 We chose The Edinburgh Larder for our first meal.
-I had these delicious Scottish pancakes with a honey syrup.
+I had these delicious Scottish pancakes with honey syrup.
 Jorge had a traditional “full” Scottish breakfast which includes eggs, tomato, bacon, sausage, and black pudding.
 Black pudding is a type of blood sausage, soooo not what I consider tasty.

 Of course, after traveling for 8+ hours it’s pretty hard to jump into explore mode.
 We took it easy on day 1.
-But honestly, we did what we love best, got acquainted with the city by foot as I took dozens of photos.
+But honestly, we did what we love best, got acquainted with the city on foot as I took dozens of photos.

 We walked a lot of the Old Town, went to visit Victoria Street, contemplated buying Jorge a kilt, and stopped for ice cream at Mary’s Milk Bar.

 After some more walking and photos (I can seriously spend an entire day just doing that), we finished off with an amazing dinner at Howie’s.
 We got lucky with a quiet little booth and ordered some traditional Scottish dishes.